 - Gallstones, from bile (fluid made by the liver) not flowing freely to and from your gallbladder.

 - Greater sensitivity to drugs because your liver can’t filter them from your blood.

 - Resistance to the hormone insulin, leading to type 2 diabetes.

 - Problems fighting infection.

-Two other serious complications of cirrhosis are liver cancer and a buildup of toxins in the brain.
-This can cause changes in mental and emotional function and even lead to coma.
+Two other serious complications of cirrhosis are liver cancer and a buildup of toxins in your brain.
+The latter can interfere with your thinking, and can lead to coma.

-If you have complications like these, you will need to see your doctor more often for special tests and to help you manage them.
+You’ll need to see your doctor more often to manage these complications.
+You’ll have tests to see how your body is reacting.
 Your doctor may try a new combination of medications.

 Managing Symptoms When Hepatitis Gets Worse

 Eat a balanced diet.
-No matter how advanced the cirrhosis, a well-balanced, nutritious diet is one of the best ways to stay healthier.
-If you have fluid buildup, your doctor may recommend restricting salt in your diet.
+No matter how advanced your cirrhosis, a well-balanced, nutritious diet is one of the best ways to stay healthy.
+If you have fluid buildup, your doctor may tell you to cut back on salt.

 Avoid alcohol and certain medications, supplements, and herbs.
-Talk this over with your doctor to know what's safe for you.
+Ask your doctor what's safe for you.

 Treating Specific Complications